aMytho/laravel-nvim-docs/source/docs/getting-started.md

 ### Promises {#getting-started-promises}

 Something to note from the previous example is the approach that I took using promises.
-This is due to the fact that the calls needed to be async Promises allow for more strait-forward expression. more can be found [here](https://github.com/kevinhwang91/promise-async)
+This is due to the fact that the calls needed to be async.
+Promises allow for more straight-forward expression.
+More can be found [here](https://github.com/kevinhwang91/promise-async)

-I know it takes some time to grasp, but it is a proven approach.
+This may take some time to grasp, but it is a proven approach.
 Examples of it can be found are all around the plugin code.